Overview

 The original lifespan of the RAAC planks was 30 years and Leighton Hospital is now 50 years old.
 NHS England/Improvement has issued instructions requiring the removal of RAAC planks by 2030 and the Trust has plans in place to deliver this at the quickest possible rate, eliminating the risks to Health & Safety and disruption of core healthcare delivery to the population through:

-- The Trust is in the process of constructing a two storey Modular Decant Wards.
-The proposed development will provide decant accommodation, which in turn will allow the Trust to undertake essential RAAC refurbishment/ stabilisation works to existing wards, ensuring patient safety.
+• The Trust has constructed a two storey Modular Decant Ward building.
+The development provides decant accommodation, which in turn has allowed the Trust to undertake essential RAAC refurbishment/ stabilisation works to existing wards, ensuring patient safety.

 In January 2023 the Trust Board decided to accelerate the inspection and repair works for the upper floor wards and clinical services, this programme commenced at the beginning of February and is expected to take around three months, depending on contractor and materials availability.